A Day at the Ottawa Forest and Nature School

 This is a drop-in group.
 Everyone is welcome!
 No need to pre-register.

-Little ones get itchy to move once we are on site, so we appreciate your effort to arrive and be ready to wander by 10 am.
+Little ones get itchy to move once we are on site, so we appreciate your effort to arrive and be ready to wander on time.

 All proceeds from this program will go towards subsidizing our Forest School programs for children and youth.